Ecwid/ecwid-api-docs/includes/_products.md

 updatedTo | string | Product last update date/time (upper bound).
 Supported formats: <ul><li>*UNIX timestamp*</li> </ul>
-enabled | boolean | `true` to get only enabled products, `false` to get only disabled products inStock | boolean | `true` to get only products in stock, `false` to get out of stock products field{attributeName} | string | Filter by product attribute values.
-Format: field{attributeName}=param[,param], where "attributeName" is the attribute name and "param" is the attribute value.
-You can place several values separated by comma.
-In that case values will be connected through logical "OR", and if the product has at least one of them it will get to the search results.
-Example:<br /> `fieldBrand=Apple&fieldCapacity=32GB,64GB` field{attributeId} | string | Filter by product attribute values.
-Works the same as the filter by `field{attributeName}` but attribute IDs are used instead of attribute names.
-This way is insensitive to attributes renaming. sku | string | Product or variation SKU.
+enabled | boolean | `true` to get only enabled products, `false` to get only disabled products inStock | boolean | `true` to get only products in stock, `false` to get out of stock products sku | string | Product or variation SKU.
 Ecwid will return details of a product containing that SKU, if SKU value is an exact match.
 If SKU is specified, other search parameters are ignored, except for product ID. productId | number | Internal Ecwid product ID or multiple productIds separated by a comma.
 If this field is specified, other search parameters are ignored. baseUrl | string | Storefront URL for Ecwid to use when returning product URLs in the `url` field.
 If not specified, Ecwid will use the storefront URL specified in the [store settings](#get-store-profile)